code-matic/goodness-flumaion-task/README.md

 ## Features

 - **Task Management**
-  - Create tasks with title, description, priority levels, status and date
+  - Create tasks with title, description, priority levels, status, and date
   - Edit existing tasks to update information
   - Delete tasks when they're no longer needed
   - Set start and end dates for better planning